jellythewobbly/For-the-Love-of-JavaScript/README.md

 #### NaN

-NaN is a special value, it is never equal to another NaN value Comparing/equating anything with NaN will result in false
+NaN is a special value, it is never equal to another NaN value.

+Comparing/equating anything with NaN will result in false

 ```js